Beacon Press: New century, new mission: 1900–1945

-The Modern Era: 1945–
+The modern era: 1945–

-In 1949, Beacon published American Freedom and Catholic Power, an anti-Catholic book written by socialist and secular humanist Paul Blanshard, who was the assistant editor for The Nation.
+In 1949, Beacon published American Freedom and Catholic Power, an anti-Catholic tome written by socialist and secular humanist Paul Blanshard, who was the assistant editor for The Nation.
+Beacon would go on to publish several other books by Blanshard critical of Catholicism over the next few decades.

 Under director Gobin Stair (1962–75), new authors included James Baldwin, Kenneth Clark, André Gorz, Herbert Marcuse, Jürgen Habermas, Howard Zinn, Ben Bagdikian, Mary Daly, and Jean Baker Miller.
 Wendy Strothman became Beacon's director in 1983; she set up the organization's first advisory board, a group of scholars and publishing professionals who advised on book choices and direction.
 She turned a budget deficit into a surplus.
 In 1995, her last year at Beacon, Strothman summarized the Press's mission: "We at Beacon publish the books we choose because they share a moral vision and a sense that greater understanding can influence the course of events.
 They are books we believe in."
 Strothman was replaced by Helene Atwan in 1995.

 In 1971, it published the "Senator Gravel edition" of The Pentagon Papers for the first time in book form, when no other publisher was willing to risk publishing such controversial material.
 Robert West, then-president of the Unitarian Universalist Association, approved the decision to publish The Pentagon Papers, which West claims resulted in two-and-a-half years of harassment and intimidation by the Nixon administration.
 In Gravel v.
 United States, the Supreme Court decided that the Constitution's "Speech or Debate Clause" protected Gravel and some acts of his aide, but not Beacon Press.

 Beacon Press seeks to publish works that "affirm and promote" several principles:

 Beacon Press is a member of the Association of University Presses.